 HEALTHY – This word is everywhere and if you pay close attention it usually has to do with losing weight or being thin.
 This is diet culture’s marketing at its finest and has the potential to create a lot of distrust in one’s body, massive confusion and encourages unhealthy practices in the pursuit of weight loss.
 Thankfully, there is a better word to use when thinking about your relationship with food.
 Enter Nourishing!
 Your body knows what she needs to thrive and when you focus on the sensations she desires to experience in the pursuit of nourishment you will know exactly how to honour her and grow true health – mind, body and spirit.
-Join Chanci as she deep dives into exactly how to do this in a way that will absolutely set you free!
+Join Chanci and she deep dives into exactly how to do this in a way that will absolutely set you free!

 About the Host: